-FOIA training materials are widely available to all staff, including personnel with FOIA responsibilities, on demand through the agency's Intranet.
-Among these are a FOIA Overview; a copy of the Attorney General's 2022 FOIA Guidelines; detailed information from the joint DOJ - FCC training held onsite several years ago; ArkCase FOIA training; the FOIAonline coordinator list and best practices; as well as a detailed FOIA "Things to Remember" worksheet for issuing initial responses.
+FOIA training materials are widely available to all staff, including staff with FOIA responsibilities, on demand through the agency's Intranet.
+Among these are Supporting FOIA materials from DOJ, including a copy of the Attorney General's 2022 FOIA Guidelines; detailed information from the joint DOJ - FCC training held onsite several years ago; guidance on multi-track classification; the FOIA coordinator list for individual bureaus and offices; FCC FOIA Guide; as well as a detailed FOIA "Things to Remember" worksheet for issuing initial responses.